How do you convince customers to upgrade?

 Give The Customer More Options

 Another easy way to get more upgrades is to simply give more options to your customers.
 Circling back to the pizza example above, when you go to check out, you’ll get hit with several different upgrade opportunities.
 Don’t want breadsticks, what about dessert?

 That’s the same tactic you should consider for your upgrade.
 Instead of just presenting one option, consider presenting two or more.
 This way, the answer isn’t a binary “yes or no” to the upgrade, it’s more like a “this or that” to the multiple upgrade options.

 But here’s the fine print: Don’t overwhelm your customers with irrelevant upgrade offers.
-Keep your offers focused on features that you’re sure will actually benefit your customers, based on research you’ve gathered from feedback, behavior, and customer self-filtering.
+Focus on creating a more personalized experience by offering features that you’re sure will actually benefit your customers, based on research you’ve gathered from feedback, behavior, and customer self-filtering.

 Before you go, check out these additional posts: